You are currently viewing Schengen Area additions: Romania and Bulgaria have joined Europe’s common visa policy territory

 • Long-term travelers (like me) from non-European countries (Canada in my case)

-• Travelers who wanted to go to these countries without having to fill in a simple form from 2025 onwards
+• Travelers who wanted to go to these countries without having to fill in a simple form starting this year

 Indeed, Canadians now have even fewer options for countries in Europe to leave the Schengen Area (I list them below, along with those close to Europe).
 This was already a major issue for digital nomads who love Europe.

-Yes, citizens of countries that are not members of this agreement (such as Canada) are allowed to spend a maximum of 90 days in the Schengen Area per 180-day period.
+Yes, citizens of countries that are not members of the Schengen Area (such as Canada) are allowed to spend a maximum of 90 days in the Schengen Area per 180-day period.

 That’s the rule!
 Let me remind you of the most basic thing about planning any trip: the only mandatory step is to check the entry rules and requirements of each country.
 Literally the only one.

-Secondly, speaking of rules, the other drawback is still very very minor: there are now more countries that will require a travel authorization (e-visa) starting in 2025.
+Speaking of rules, the 2nd drawback is still very very minor: there are now more countries that will require a travel authorization (electronic visa) starting later in 2025.

 Why visit Romania

-Romania is the 6th most populous country in the European Union, with 19 million inhabitants on a territory about 4 times smaller than Ontario.
+Romania is the 6th most populous country in the European Union, with 19 million inhabitants on a territory about twice as big as the island of Newfoundland or the same size as the U.S. state of Minnesota.

 Location of Romania (image credit: Google Maps)